jasongurung/AtliQ-sales-insights/README.md

 * **Customer Segmentation:** Analyse customer data to identify high-value segments, retention rates, and purchasing behaviors.
 Enables targeted marketing strategies and personalized customer experiences.

 ### Visual and Interactive Reports
-* **Dynamic Visualisations:** Interactive charts, graphs, and maps provide a clear and intuitive understanding of data, making it easier to spot trends, outliers, and patterns.
+* **Dynamic Visualisations:** Interactive charts and graphs provide a clear and intuitive understanding of data, making it easier to spot trends, outliers, and patterns.
 * **User-Friendly Interface:** The dashboard is designed with a user-centric approach, ensuring ease of navigation, customization options, and quick access to critical data.

 ## Technologies Used